-State Participation: Requires testing by a federally accredited laboratory.
-MI requires that voting systems are certified by an independent testing authority accredited by NASED and the board of state canvassers.
-Applicable Statute(s): "(1) An electronic voting system shall not be used in an election unless it is approved by the board of state canvassers as meeting the requirements of sections 794 1 and 795 2 and instructions regarding recounts of ballots cast on that electronic voting system that have been issued by the secretary of state, unless section 797c 3 has been complied with, and unless it meets 1 of the following conditions: (a) Is certified by an independent testing authority accredited by the national association of state election directors and by the board of state canvassers.
-Mich.
-Comp.
-Laws Ann. § 168.795a (West) Applicable Regulation(s): N/A State Certification Process: (b) In the absence of an accredited independent testing authority, is certified by the manufacturer of the voting system as meeting or exceeding the performance and test standards referenced in subdivision (a) in a manner prescribed by the board of state canvassers.
+Requires testing by a federally accredited Participation: laboratory.
+Michigan requires that voting systems are certified by an independent testing authority accredited by NASED and the board of state canvassers.
+Statute(s): (1) An electronic voting system shall not be used in an election unless it is approved by the board of state canvassers as meeting the requirements of sections 794 and 795 and instructions regarding recounts of ballots cast on that electronic voting system that have been issued by the secretary of state, unless section 797c has been complied with, and unless it meets 1 of the following conditions: (a) Is certified by an independent testing authority accredited by the national association of state election directors and by the board of state canvassers.
+Applicable I N/A Regulation(s): (1)(b) In the channel of an accordited independent Certification Process: (1)(b) In the absence of an accredited independent testing authority, is certified by the manufacturer of the voting system as meeting or exceeding the performance and test standards referenced in subdivision (a) in a manner prescribed by the board of state canvassers.
 (2) The vendor or representative seeking approval of an electronic voting system shall do all of the following: (a) Deposit with the secretary of state a nonrefundable application fee of \$1,500.00 for a new voting system and a fee of \$500.00 for an upgrade to any existing system. (b) File with the secretary of state a list of all states in which the voting system has been approved for use.
 This list shall state how long the system has been used in the state and shall disclose any reports compiled by any state or local government concerning the performance of the system.
 The vendor shall remain responsible for filing this information on an ongoing basis. (c) File with the secretary of state copies of all standard contracts and maintenance agreements used in connection with the sale of the voting system.
-All changes to standard contracts and maintenance agreements used in connection with the sale of the voting system.
+All changes to standard contracts and maintenance agreements used agreements shall be filed with the secretary of state.

+of state canvassers.
 Mich.
 Comp.
-Laws Ann. § 168.795a (West)
+Laws Ann. § 168.795a